Hellisotherpeople/Geist/README.md

 ![](ezgif.com-video-to-gif.gif)

+The number field around me is a visualization of a [Dijkstra Map](http://www.roguebasin.com/index.php?title=Dijkstra_Maps_Visualized)

 You've been tasked by Plato to ascend up Platos caves to find the ethereal "Thing-in-Itself", defeat its guardian (Immanual Kant), and bring it back to Plato.